 Chris Galvin is Head of Communications & Outreach at ICoCA.
 For Private Security Conversations he oversees both the promotion of the blog and the production of podcasts.

-Jonathan Douw is currently working as Outreach & Policy Intern at ICoCA and as Managing Editor of Private Security Conversations.
-Jonathan is pursuing a master’s degree in International and Development Studies at the Geneva Graduate Institute specialising in peace, conflict, and security.
+Anna Sadilova is currently working as Outreach & Policy Intern at ICoCA and as Managing Editor of Private Security Conversations.
+Anna is pursuing a master’s degree in International and Development Studies at the Geneva Graduate Institute specialising in peace, conflict, and security.